"

 Image showing an AI simulated family conference in a classroom with young children in the background

-Figure 6a.
-Family Conference
+Figure 6a: Family meeting.

-6.2 Levels of Family Engagement
+6.2 Family Engagement

-Table 6a: Family Involvement or Engagement
+Table 6a: Family involvement or engagement.

-Consider the Difference?
+Consider the Difference

 Family Involvement Family Engagement

-• Passive participation
+• Passive participation.

-• One-way communication
+• One-way communication.

-• Sharing information
+• Sharing information.

-• Active participation
+• Active participation.

-• Two-way communication
+• Two-way communication.

-• Goal focused
+• Goal focused.

 By fostering different levels of family engagement, early childhood programs can create a supportive and collaborative learning environment that benefits both children and families.